-Proper Reporting of End-user Public IP Address¶
+Proper Reporting of End User Public IP Address (NGINX-based Ingress controller)¶

 values.yaml file attribute

-controller.service.externalTrafficPolicy to value
+controller.service.externalTrafficPolicy to the value

 Step 2: Enable Ingress controller to take the value from the X-FORWARDED-FOR HTTP request header¶

 Usually, the load balancers append the HTTP header